CEbbinghaus/Lipe/src/pages/index.md

 ---
-title: Logger
+title: Lipe
 layout: ../layouts/MainLayout.astro
 ---
-A Lightweight yet powerful Logging library for any use case.
+Lipe (a contraction of Logging and Pipe) is a Lightweight yet powerful Logging library for any use case.
+It allows the developer to specify exactly where the data should end up and in which form.
+It supplies a lot of built in functions for handling

 ## Motivation
 Logger was created to be a Flexible and Extendable way of creating Logs and routing them to where they are needed.
 Much like winston, bunyan and pino its flexible and allows for a great deal of customization.